All gamers know that the only thing better than an awesome MMORPG is a free awesome MMORPG.

-Video games are so much fun, every time I play them, I'm reminded of how creative people are and how cool it is to share an interest with so many people across the world.
+Video games are so much fun; every time I play them, I'm reminded of how creative people are and how cool it is to share an interest with so many people worldwide.

 Thanks for reading, and don't forget to play the games and drop a line to the developers to tell them how amazing a job they did.